mkfilipiuk/AAML_Bagrat_Ter-Akopyan_Michal_Filipiuk/README.md

 ```bash
 jupyter notebook
 ```
-open the training.ipynb and run the cells
+open the `training.ipynb` and run the cells

+8. To reproduce the plots:
+- open the `create_plots.ipynb`
+- run the cells